damon005/Bookstore/README.md

 ## 🚀 Features

-- Add a new book with title, author, price, and category
+- Add a new book with title, author, price.
 - View a list of all books
 - Update book details
 - Delete a book